Healthy Walks in Arun

 Arun Wellbeing supports this great initiative, walking is a great way to get fit and improve your emotional wellbeing.

-Fuller details of all the walks can be found by clicking HERE.
+Further details of all the walks can be found on the Healthy Walks website.

 All walks are free of charge and are led by a trained volunteer walks leader.
 There is also a ‘Back marker’ who will walk at the pace of the slowest person.
 Each walk will last between 45-60 minutes and you will be encouraged to walk at your own comfortable pace.
 Often a stop on route is made for refreshments.